 This indicator assesses growth toward the exit criteria for South Carolina's Multilingual Learner Program (MLP) which is to be achieved within 5 years after the initial assessment of English language proficiency (ELP) as stipulated in the State's approved ESSA plan.
-The state's definition of English proficiency on ACCESS is a 4.4 (Expanding composite score) with no sub-score below 4.0 in reading, writing, speaking, or listening.
+The state's definition of English proficiency on ACCESS for ELLs is a 4.4 (Expanding composite score).
 A series of interim targets have been developed to measure the progress of students toward achieving proficiency within 5 years of beginning the MLP (see Table 11).
 This allows students to have expected growth targets towards proficiency every year.
 Report the percent of Multilingual Learners (MLs) at the school who have met or exceeded their current annual interim target to achieve ELP within 5 years of beginning the MLP or who are within four years of having achieved English proficiency.